unraid/docs/docs/unraid-os/manual/additional-settings.md

 ### Mover

-**Mover** is used to handle the automated transfer of data belonging to User Shares between a cache pool and the to/from the main array.
-Whether is actually moves files and in which direction is controlled by the value of the _Use Cache_ setting on each share.
+**Mover** is used to handle the automated transfer of data belonging to User Shares between a cache pool and the main array.
+Whether it actually moves files and in which direction is controlled by the value of the _Use Cache_ setting on each share.

 The Mover task is normally scheduled to run automatically in the middle